DanielSaromo/PyDuinoBridge/README.md

 PyDuinoBridge is on the [Python Package Index](https://pypi.org/project/pyduinobridge/ "PyDuinoBridge page on PyPI").
 To install the library, first install `pip` and then use the command `pip install pyduinobridge`.

-The PyDuinoBridge library requires PySerial library.
+The PyDuino Bridge library requires PySerial library.
 You can install it with the command `pip install pyserial`.

 The library uses Python>=3.6 and has been tested on different platforms (Windows, Raspberry Pi, and Jetson Nano).